madetech/blog/posts/quiz_buzz.md

 #Introducing QuizBuzz!

 We've been running internal [Code Dojo sessions](https://www.madetech.com/blog/the-made-code-dojo) for a couple of years now, and last year our newest member, Andrew, suggested putting a new spin on the traditional format.
-We enjoyed it so much that we had to share it with the wider community, so, to help celebrate our move to a swanky new office, we're opening our doors to the public and launching Made's first monthly event: QuizBuzz!
+We enjoyed it so much that we had to share it with the wider community so, to help celebrate our move to a swanky new office, we'll be opening our doors to the public and launching Made's first monthly event: QuizBuzz!

 // put image here